Thomas H. Willis: Career

 He collaborated with Danish-born American maritime artist Antonio Jacobsen, who was said to have painted sections of water in some of Willis' paintings.
 His understanding of ships' rigging is reflected in his paintings.
 His works are usually signed with a cipher consisting of the initial "T" over a larger letter "W", giving the idea of a stylized anchor.

-His works are represented in maritime museums including the Mystic Seaport Maritime Museum, The Peabody Museum of Salem in Massachusetts and the Mariners' Museum and Park in Newport News, Virginia.
+His works are represented in maritime museums including the Mystic Seaport Maritime Museum, The Peabody Museum of Salem in Massachusetts, the Mariners' Museum and Park in Newport News, Virginia and The Civico Museo Marinaro Gio Bono Ferrari in Camogli, in Italy.

 Death

-Willis died on June 1, 1925 in New York City.
+Willis died on June 1, 1925, in New York City.